 Focussing on the workplace to improve the everyday experience of those working and studying in the veterinary sector, these Guidelines aim to provide a central reference of helpful evidence-based goals, actions and behaviours.
-They can be used to guide internal organisational audits and improvements, focus workplace and sector education, and help prospective employees and shareholders determine whether a workplace might meet their needs.
+They can be used in combination with the Guidelines Summary and Reflective Checklist to guide internal organisational audits and improvements, management and staff education, and help prospective employees and shareholders determine whether a workplace might meet their needs.

 Each Pillar includes a brief description relating to great veterinary workplaces.
 Beneath each Pillar sit key areas for consideration, underpinned by practical examples.
 Actions listed under one Pillar often also support other Pillars.
-Thus, the Guidelines should ultimately be considered in their entirety.
+Thus, the Guidelines should be considered in their entirety.

 Examples are not exhaustive and will be reviewed and updated regularly to reflect contemporary knowledge.
 Additional useful resources include WorkSafe, FairWork, Vet Board Guidelines, various employment and health legislation, and the many service providers offering tools, training and support relevant to these areas.
-Relevant AVA resources and programs are listed at the end of each Pillar.
+Relevant AVA resources are listed at the end of each Pillar.